Ballarat Termite Control & Treatment

 The first step we take is to conduct a comprehensive inspection of the structure under attack, we may commence initial treatment then and there before preparing a detailed termite management proposal.

-Second Step – we assess the best practice approach to eliminating the infestation and commence the treatment process aiming for complete colony elimination.
+Second Step – we assess the best practice approach to eliminating the infestation providing a written termite management proposal and we’ll commence the treatment process aiming for complete colony elimination.

 Third Step – we monitor and continue treatment until termites have been eliminated, from there we will provide expert recommendations for preventative treatment and schedule a follow up inspection.

-It’s at this stage we will typically follow our termite management plan and it’s recommendations and move towards termite prevention to ensure they don’t re infest your home.
+It’s at this stage we will typically progress with the termite management plan and it’s recommendations and move towards termite prevention (Stage 2) to ensure they don’t re-infest your home in the future.

-RID Pest are equipped with the latest thermal imaging & termite radar technology allowing us to assess the damage and infestation with minimal invasive destruction required.
-We are also accredited with some of the leading termiticide products available on the market.
+RID Pest are equipped with the latest thermal imaging & termite radar technology (Termatrac T3i) allowing us to assess the damage and extent of the termite infestation with minimal invasive destruction required.
+We are also accredited with some of the leading Termite Control products available on the market.

 Subterranean termites are commonly referred to as “white ants’ and although ants also live underground, they share no other real similarities in either lifestyle or appearance.